AnthonyFermin/Chip-Chop/projectproposal.md

 - Foodie Shares (Local to California)

-### Market-
+### Use Cases:
-**Consumers =** Targeting young professionals and everyone who is hungry for homemade food<br>
+**Consumers =** Primarily working professionals (20's and 30's) who are too busy to cook, but wish to enjoy a convenient, authentic, freshly prepared home-cooked meal.
 **Providers =** People who love to cook and would like to make some extra money on the side by sharing their cultural delicacies with locals in and around their neighborhood.

-### Use Cases:
-- Primarily working professinals (20's and 30's) who are too busy to cook, but wish to enjoy a convenient, authentic, freshly prepared home-cooked meal.
-- A stay at home mom who loves to cook and would love to contribute to the household income while staying at home to take care of their children.
+ (e.g. A stay at home mom who loves to cook and would love to contribute to the household income while staying at home to take care of their children)